 Like our red neck friend Larry the cable guy always says: GET ‘ER DONE!

-Because let’s not forget if you are one of the lucky ones, you still have a job to go to.
+Let’s not forget: if you are one of the lucky ones, you still have a job to go to.
 You still need to feed your family and this will take precedence over prepping, I’m sure.
 That is part of the solution though, get your family involved and share this with them.
-Even if there is some assembly required they could do it while you are at work.
+Even if there is some assembly required, they could do it while you are at work.
 You can work and plan and they can train and build.
 You can always buy the material and build these items later if you do not have a family to help you.
 Alternatively, if you are a loner you can try these ideas out on the weekends.
-Believe me I understand being to busy at work, but why not spend the money NOW, and get the materials you need today while you can?
+Believe me, I understand being too busy at work, but why not spend the money NOW, and get the materials you need today while you can?

 You will see this throughout this article… DO IT!